ogregod/Master-Animal-and-Provision-Guide/Provisions Guide/00_MASTER_INDEX.md

 Most importantly: **feed people well**.
 Whether it's an army, a tavern, or an adventuring party, the quality of your provisions affects everything.
 Good food keeps morale high, health good, and work efficient.
 Cheap provisioning is expensive provisioning when your people are sick, weak, or dead.

-These guides represent thirty-two years of work.
-Use them well.
+These comprehensive guides represent thirty-two years of work, now fully integrated into complete category references.
+Over 680+ ingredients across seven categories, each with full details on pricing, storage, preparation, and regional availability.

 **Helena Fairstock**
 Master Provisioner